 We evaluate how factors in both natural and captive environments influence fish and shellfish survival, life history, growth, reproduction, and olfactory function using traditional and cutting-edge techniques.

-Results of our research are used to:
+The results of our research are used in order to:

 - Recommend ways to improve the quality of hatchery-produced salmon and reduce their impacts on wild salmon.